whyayen/Simulate-Air-Cleaner-and-using-AWS-IoT/README.md

 4.15.
 Click **Connect** to connect the AWS IoT platform.

 4.16.
-Type **/test/topic** in the topic field, and copy below code and paste into the blank field
+Type **/test/topic** in the topic field, and copy below code and paste into the blank field:

 	{
 		"id": "12345678",